 - Surprised by Change: Nothing lasts forever, including certification requirements.
 Be alert for amended requirements, since they may force updated testing and review of previously approved product designs.
 The switchover from EN 55022 to EN 55032 this summer is a good example, as is the move from EN/IEC 60950-1 to EN/IEC 62368-1.

 Working with an experienced hardware partner who understands how to navigate the complex world of certifications can be invaluable.
-Visit our Logic+ OEM Services section to learn more about our testing and certification services, or contact us to talk about how we can help you bring your innovation to market.
+OnLogic offers services that can help to ensure your computer complies with any required certifications for your application and meet the necessary requirements.
+Visit our Services section to learn more about we can help with testing and certification, or contact us to talk with with an expert to help you bring your innovation to market.